Managing effects of the Menopause at Work

 • People with variations of sex development (VSD) – some people might prefer to identify as intersex or use the term differences in sex development (DSD) Therefore employers need to be aware of all of the people who might go through the menopause and menopause symptoms and to support them all equally.

 The menopause usually happens between 45 and 55 years of age but it can also happen earlier or later in someone’s life.
-For many people symptoms last about 4 years, but in some cases symptoms can last a lot longer.

 There are three different stages to the menopause: